 Pro Tip: Coat the pan with a tablespoon of oil and give the chicken pieces a nice sear.

-Thing to Note: The chicken is already fully cooked, and you don’t necessarily have to heat the chicken all the way to 165°F.
+Thing to Note: The chicken that is included in the Costco street taco kit is already fully cooked, and you don’t necessarily have to heat the chicken all the way to 165°F.